 After you delete a question or question equivalence class, there is a short period in which you can undelete it before it is permanently deleted from the system.
-For more information about how long an item is available after you delete it, see Modify the Expiration Time, below.
+For more information about how long an item is available after you delete it, see Modify the Expiration Time, on the next page.